Offering a World-Class Curriculum

 Faculty design one Field Lab, or in-country educational trip, for each of their courses.
 A Field Lab constitutes an additional day of class and the same expectations are placed on a lab day as placed on a class day at sea.
 Field Labs and their respective assignments are a required part of each course and constitute approximately 20 percent of a student’s grade, as well as 20 percent of the course’s required contact hours.

 - Students register for their courses and their field labs at the same time.
-In fact, the Semester at Sea online registration system will not allow a student to register in one and not the other.

 - Participation in a Field Lab is limited to those students and lifelong learners enrolled in the companion course.